ttsiodras/MiniForth/README.md

 BluePill.

 The screenshot below is from a `tmux`: on the left, the output from `make upload`;
-and on the right, I use `picocom` to interact with my mini-Forth over the serial port:
+and on the right, I used `picocom` to interact with my mini-Forth over the serial port:

 ![Compiling, uploading and testing](contrib/itworks.jpg "Compiling, uploading and testing")

 # Memory - the final frontier

-The ArduinoSTL was not enough for the Arduino UNO.
+That covered the first two days.

-I kept running out of memory...
+But when I tried compiling for the Arduino UNO, I realised that the ArduinoSTL was not enough.
+I run out of memory...

-So I built my own [mini-STL](https://github.com/ttsiodras/MiniForth/tree/master/src/mini_stl.h), and tightly controlled all memory utilisation.
+So I built my own [mini-STL](https://github.com/ttsiodras/MiniForth/tree/master/src/mini_stl.h), and tightly controlled *all* memory utilisation.

 I also used macro-magic to move all strings to Flash at compile-time (see `dprintf` in the code)...
-And saved memory everywhere I could, even re-using error messages across various members.
+And saved memory everywhere I could, re-using error messages across various operations - and storing the entire array of native operations in Flash.

 Nothing flexes your coding muscles as much as optimising; whether it is for speed or for space.
 See the implementation of ".S" for example,